K-Tel Records Retrospective

 Their commercials ran day and overnight selling great compilation albums with the hits of the day or great hits from the past.
 From 1976 to 1981 K-Tel sold $150 million in albums around the world.
-Hell, the 25 Polka Greats album sold a million and a half copies in the U.S. alone.
+Hell, the 25 Polka Greats album sold one and a half million copies in the U.S. alone.

 While we remember them for their crazy low-priced album and tape compilations of the 70’s and 80’s, they also made products like the Record Selector, the Veg-O-Matic, the Miracle Brush, the Feather Touch Knife and more.
 In fact, K-Tel, formed in 1962 in Minneapolis has sold over 500 million products since then.